juhasev/sample-ninja-help/email-editor.md

 ```
 If the data variable is missing, it will be silently removed.

-> Please note: Test sessions are not tied to an actual panelist; thus, data variable piping is not possible for any test sessions.

 ### Email sender name
 Please type in the email sender name you want the email to appear to be coming from.